cgcel/ZeroTierTelegramBot/README.md

 * Set member name
 * Authorize new member
 * Unauthorize member
-* Set sub admin (Invite your friends to manage the network with you)
+* Set sub admin (Invite your friends to group chat and manage the network with you)
-* Show sub admin list
-* Remove sub admin

 ## Getting Started